 Some partners of men with erectile dysfunction feel confused or anxious and may question their relationship or their partner’s feelings for them.
 The psychological impact can lead to sexual dysfunction of their own, with effects on their quality of life2.
 Although it can feel personal, no one is to blame for erectile dysfunction.
 Good communication between partners about erectile dysfunction and its effects is helpful.
 It’s important to seek help if your sex life or mental health is impacted too.

-What you can do about erectile dysfunction
+What you can do when your partner has erectile dysfunction

 It can be difficult to discuss erectile dysfunction with your partner, but most men with the condition think their partner’s support is important2.
 Men who know their erectile dysfunction is having an effect on their partner and have their partner’s support are more likely to see their doctor for help2.
 Gently encourage your loved one to open up, assure them it’s an issue you can work through together and suggest professional support.
 An appointment with their GP is essential and specialists like counsellors or psychosexual therapists can also help.

 Treatment of erectile dysfunction is more likely to be successful, and the results more satisfying for both partners, if both of you are involved in seeking help and managing treatment2.
 Female partners of men who use tablets to treat their erectile dysfunction report better sexual function and satisfaction, and better quality of life, than those whose partners choose not to receive treatment.
 It’s important to understand that treatment is unlikely to be a quick process with some trial and error involved in finding a solution that works for you both.
-Counseling can help with keeping communication open and effective, as well as helping you explore other forms of intimacy.
+Counselling can help with keeping communication open and effective, as well as helping you explore other forms of intimacy.

 A couple might try to go it alone, managing erectile dysfunction themselves, but this can place strain on the relationship.
 Regardless of the cause of erectile dysfunction, getting the help of someone who is experienced and has expertise offers the best chance of a good outcome.